 Lafayette Hill is a somewhat small town located in the state of Pennsylvania.
 With a population of 9,992 people and two constituent neighborhoods, Lafayette Hill is the 120th largest community in Pennsylvania.

 Lafayette Hill home prices are not only among the most expensive in Pennsylvania, but Lafayette Hill real estate also consistently ranks among the most expensive in America.

-Lafayette Hill is a decidedly white-collar town, with fully 91.56% of the workforce employed in white-collar jobs, well above the national average.
+Lafayette Hill is a decidedly white-collar town, with fully 91.53% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lafayette Hill is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Lafayette Hill who work in management occupations (20.04%), sales jobs (11.35%), and business and financial occupations (11.20%).
+There are especially a lot of people living in Lafayette Hill who work in management occupations (20.00%), business and financial occupations (12.85%), and sales jobs (10.30%).

 Also of interest is that Lafayette Hill has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Lafayette Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lafayette Hill residents report their race to be White, followed by Asian.
-Important ancestries of people in Lafayette Hill include German, Italian, English, and Polish.
+Important ancestries of people in Lafayette Hill include Irish, Italian, German, English, and Polish.

 The most common language spoken in Lafayette Hill is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.